 The trail is a steep and rocky scenic trail that climbs from the bottom of Glenwood Canyon, up through Deadhorse Creek Canyon, to Hanging Lake.

 The Spouting Rock trail at Hanging Lake will take you to a towering limestone wall and the source of Hanging Lake.

-The GPS had signal trouble in the dense forest and deep canyon so the track looks erratic.
+The GPS had trouble locking in on a signal in the dense forest and deep canyon, making the track look erratic.